marcdacz/e2e-protractor/README.md

 ### ToDos:
 - Play around with async/await to make asynchronous tests be more readable
-- Add screenshots/video for failed tests
+- ~~Add screenshots/video for failed tests~~ Done adding screenshot for failed test